 Who We Are

-The Illinois Railway Museum is a 501(c)3 not-for-profit organization which is owned and operated entirely by volunteers.
+The Illinois Railway Museum is a 501(c)3 not-for-profit organization which is owned entirely by its volunteers.
 The museum receives no state or federal money for its operations.
 All capital and operating costs are paid by individual donations and revenue derived from tickets and on-site sales.

 The museum is organized into a number of departments, nearly all of them led by a volunteer curator.
 These departments include equipment departments, such as Electric Car, Steam, Diesel, and so on; facilities departments, such as Buildings & Grounds, Track & Signal, and Overhead Line; education-oriented departments, such as Libraries and Exhibits; and the Operating Department, which oversees actual train operations.
 Volunteers perform work in one or more departments which is overseen by that department’s curator, with two General Managers overseeing the activities of the department curators.
 The General Managers report directly to the museum’s Board of Directors, which is elected from the ranks of working volunteers.